 - Darker colors (blue, gray) and mid-tones look good on most people.
 Avoid strong patterns, bold stripes, clothing with checks or herringbones, logos, and plain white clothing.
 If possible, coordinate your clothing choices with the photographer before the session in order to select colors that will complement the environment or background.
 For studio portraits, I tend to choose brown, gray, or white backgrounds since these work well with nearly any color clothing.

 - Long-sleeved clothing that creates a v-neckline (like a jacket with shirt underneath) looks flattering.
-Turtlenecks should be avoided.
+Turtlenecks should be avoided (unless you want to pull off the Audrey Hepburn look).

 - Keep your accessories simple.
 Neckties, scarves, and jewelry should not draw attention away from the face.